 Not what you’re looking for?
 Click here to browse other places to stay in Ostrava!

 Ostrava might well be one of the most underrated cities in the Czech Republic.
-A thriving city with a fascinating industrial history, Ostrava is very much worth a visit.
+A thriving city with a fascinating industrial history, there are many things to do in Ostrava that make it worth a visit.

 Before setting off on your trip to Ostrava make sure you have a valid travel insurance policy.
 We personally used World Nomads however it’s important to read the policy details to ensure it’s right for you.
 Click here to get a quote from World Nomads!